Villa Heinrich Dietz

 The Villa Heinrich Dietz is a historical house in downtown Bydgoszcz, also called Villa Flora.

 Location

 The building stands on eastern side of Gdańska Street at Nr.48, between Krasiński and Słowackiego streets.

 History

 The villa was built in 1897–1898, from a design by design Berlin architect Heinrich Seeling.
 Initial address was 146 Danzigerstraße, Bromberg.

 The owner of the villa, Heinrich Dietz, was a rentier, member of the city council and member of the Prussian parliament.
 He was the co-founder of the inland navigation company Lloyd which had its seat located downtown, by the riverside.
 The house remained in the hands of his heirs until 1937.

 During Nazi occupation, the building was the seat of SS municipal headquarters.
-After 1945, it has been handed over to Pomerania and Kujawy Polish Radio.
-Afterwards, the villa has been linked by a covered walkway to the adjacent house, the Villa Wilhelm Blumwe.
+After 1945, it was handed over to Pomerania and Kujawy Polish Radio.
+Following this, the villa was linked by a covered walkway to the adjacent house, the Villa Wilhelm Blumwe.